-This expansion is critical to the Dr Pepper Museum’s efforts to lengthen and improve its visitor experience, accommodate more school groups in our free enterprise programs, and to preserve and display its growing collection of soft drink objects and archives.
+This important expansion helped the DPMFEI to lengthen and improve its visitor experience, accommodate more school groups in its free enterprise programs, and provide additional space to display and interpreted its growing collections of soft drink objects and archives.

-As an educational institution dedicated to the teaching of the principles of the American system of free enterprise economics, the Museum must find ways to reach more teachers and students.
-New classrooms and a demonstration area completed in 2011 will allow the Museum to accommodate more public and private school children for our Waco history, soft drink, and Free Enterprise Institute programs.
-Outreach programming planned for 2012 that we take to the schools will allow us to reach thousands of additional children each year.
-Expanding the support materials on our website will allow us to provide free enterprise curriculum to teachers across the United States.
+As an educational institution dedicated to the teaching of the principles of the American system of free enterprise economics, the Museum continues to find ways to reach more teachers and students.
+The Hillcrest Conference Center and an outreach vehicle added in 2015 has helped the museum to accommodate more public and private school children for our Free Enterprise Institute programs.
+Renovation and expansion of the Free Enterprise Institute’s public exhibits on the Museum’s 3rd floor is planned for 2019.

-The Dr Pepper Museum and its exhibits represent a unique cultural and entertainment asset to the City of Waco and Central Texas.
-Relocating the collection storage, administrative offices, and visitor services (gift shop, food, and fountain) from the Museum’s original building to the Kellum-Rotan Building will allow for the development of additional exhibits in the historic “Home of Dr Pepper.”
+The exhibits at the Dr Pepper Museum & Free Enterprise Institute represent a unique cultural and entertainment asset to the City of Waco and Central Texas.
+Relocating the collection storage, administrative offices, and visitor services (gift shop, food, and fountain) from the Museum’s original building to the East Wing allows for the development of additional exhibits in the historic “Home of Dr Pepper.”
 Temporary exhibitions planned for 2017 (World’s Fairs) and 2018 (Eat Well Play Well) will be placed in newly renovated spaces on the Museum’s 2nd floor.

-To take maximum advantage of this growth and to provide adequate collections care, new programs, and exhibitions, the Museum must also grow a larger and stronger financial base of contributions.
-The Museum’s Operational and Free Enterprise endowments must be expanded to $3,000,000 in the next five years.
+To take maximum advantage of this growth and to provide adequate collections care, new programs, and exhibitions, the Museum is working to grow a larger and stronger financial base of contributions.
+The Museum’s endowment funds must be expanded from $800,000 to $2,000,000 during the next five years.